Optomap Retinal Exam

 At Omaha Primary EyeCare, we perform Optomap® retinal examinations to make it easier to detect these issues early on, so you can work with your doctor to combat these issues and potentially avoid more serious damage.

-What does an Optomap® Retinal exam involve?
+What does an Optomap® retinal exam involve?

 The Optomap® is a digital image of the retina produced by Optos scanning laser technology.
 Like film in a camera, the retina is a thin tissue at the back of the eye that takes the images and light you see and sends that information to the brain so it can process it.
-Because it has such an important job, damage to the retina can be detrimental for someone’s vision and early detection of these problems is key.
+Because it has such an important job, damage to the retina can be detrimental to someone’s vision and early detection of these problems is key.

-An Optomap is currently the only technology that can capture an 82 percent view of the retina at one time.
+An Optomap® is currently the only technology that can capture an 82 percent view of the retina at one time.
 This analysis of the retina provides your doctor with valuable insights beyond an annual eye examination alone.

 An Optomap® retinal exam provides the following: